RotRotAl/Onboarding-Newbies/chapter_03/day_13.md

 ### Mentor instructions

 Mentor - like the first lecture, note the comments on each talking points in the slide's "notes" section.
-Download the presentation `the-philosophy-of-writing-code.pptx` to your computer and study it.
+Download the presentation `writing-code-without-writing-code.pptx` to your computer and study it.
 Once you feel ready - call your newbie and present it.
 If you see fit and there's time - feel free to encourage further exploration by your student.

 ## Action Items